Good to Grow: Winnipeg’s Business Incubators and Accelerators

 Three Winnipeg-based innovation centres are attracting welcome attention.
 All are world-renowned leaders in their respective fields, making the impossible seem feasible every single day.
 Take a look below to see how the Composites Innovation Centre, the Richardson Centre for Functional Foods and Nutraceuticals, and the CISCO Innovation Centre for Collaborative Technologies are distinguishing themselves.

-Based in Winnipeg, the Composites Innovation Centre (CIC) is a not-for-profit corporation jointly sponsored by private industry and government.
+Based in Winnipeg, the CIC Engineering is a not-for-profit corporation jointly sponsored by private industry and government.
 Its mandate is to support and stimulate economic growth through innovative research, development and application of composite materials and technologies for manufacturing industries.

-The CIC is driven by industry requirements focusing on key areas such as aerospace, biomaterials, ground transportation and civil infrastructure.
+CIC Engineering is driven by industry requirements focusing on key areas such as aerospace, biomaterials, ground transportation and civil infrastructure.
 Projects are performed in collaboration with industry, government agencies and educational establishments.
-Since its inception in 2003, the CIC has completed projects totalling more than $50 million and transferred over 180 technologies to industry.
+Since its inception in 2003, CIC Engineering has completed projects totalling more than $50 million and transferred over 180 technologies to industry.

 Richardson Centre for Functional Foods and Nutraceuticals